-We’ve already entered the second quarter of 2021 and although several vaccines have arrived on the scene, the COVID-19 pandemic is still far from over.
+We’ve already entered in the last month of 2021 and although several vaccines have arrived on the scene, the COVID-19 pandemic is still far from over.
 On the business end of things, the pandemic resulted in a near-total overhaul in consumer behavior and how organizations operate with the hopes of coming out stronger on the other side.

 The direct-to-consumer (DTC) trend is taking center stage, but retail eCommerce was already booming at a staggering pace — global retail eCommerce sales amounted to 3.53 trillion US dollars in 2019, up from 2.98 trillion in 2018.
 These revenues are projected to grow to 6.54 trillion US dollars in 2022.